bbetanc1/partitions/README.md

 # partitions
 Performs entity resolution for data bases with categorical fields using partition-based Bayesian clustering models.
-Includes two new microclustering prior models for random partitions, and the traditional Dirichlet and Pitman-Yor process priors.
+Includes two new microclustering prior models for random partitions -- ESC models, and the traditional Dirichlet and Pitman-Yor process priors.

 ## Installation